-The Philippines offers dental patients expert dentistry in modern, first-class clinics and the chance to experience island-life on one or more of its 7000 islands.
-A typical island has a mountainous, jungle-laden interior and a white sandy coastline surrounded by turquoise waters and a coral reef—a formulaic but fantasy island paradise.
+The Philippines offers you dental expert care in modern, first-class clinics and the chance to experience a holiday on one or more of its 7,000 islands.
+A typical Philippines island has a mountainous, jungle-laden interior and a white sandy coastline surrounded by turquoise waters and a coral reef—a fantasy island paradise!

-The islands are collected into 6 major groups—each having its own personality with different geography, weather and areas of interest The most densely populated, and the largest, is Luzon, which forms the majority of the northern land mass and is where Manila, the islands’ capital city is situated.
-Although there are beaches, inland high mountains where tribal minorities call home and pine forests offer a respite from the heat.
-Along with preserved old Spanish settlements and the wild and remote Batanes islands Luzon presents a rather different view of The Philippines.
+The islands are collected into six major groups—each has its own personality with different geography, weather and areas of interest.
+The largest and most densely populated is Luzon, along with the capital city of Manila.
+There are beaches, inland high mountains where tribal minorities call home and pine forests offer a respite from the heat.
+Along with preserved old Spanish settlements and the wild and remote Batanes islands, Luzon presents a robust view of the Philippines.

-Historically, it was in 1946 that The Philippines was granted full independence from the United States of America and became a republic.
-Prior to the US occupation the country was under Spanish rule for 350 years despite peaceful immigration from south China, Taiwan and other countries for nearly 5000 years before Spain's arrival in 1521.
-The first sign of indigenous humans date from 30,000-50,000 years ago around the Tabo Caves in Palawan, and it is believed they were the ancestors of the Negritos, a tribe that still lives in the mountains and forests in some parts of the country.
+Historically, the Philippines was granted full independence from the United States in 1946.
+Prior to US occupation, the country was under Spanish rule for 350 years despite peaceful immigration from South China, Taiwan and other countries for nearly 5000 years before Spain's arrival in 1521.
+The first sign of indigenous humans date from 30-50,000 years ago around the Tabo Caves in Palawan; probably ancestors of the Negritos, a tribe that still lives in the mountains and forests in some parts of the country.

-The influence of The Philippines past is very much in evidence in its present.
-Catholicism, town fiestas and Spanish architecture merge with shopping malls, fast-food outlets and spoken English to create a unique and enthralling country with an individual culture that is hard to resist.
+The influence of the Philippines' past is very much in evidence in its present: Catholicism, town fiestas and Spanish architecture co-exist with shopping malls, fast-food outlets and spoken English to create a unique and enthralling country with an individual culture that is hard to resist.

-In southeast Asia across the south China Sea from the mainland countries of Vietnam, Cambodia and Thailand, The Philippine islands are the tips of submerged mountains formed as a result of the Eurasian and Philippine tectonic plates grinding against one another.
-They sit on the 'Ring of Fire', an arc of volcanoes that encircles much of the Pacific Ocean, including Japan, Russia, North and South America and Indonesia.
+Nestled in the South China Sea across the mainland countries of Vietnam, Cambodia and Thailand, the Philippine islands are the tips of submerged mountains formed as a result of the Eurasian and Philippine tectonic plates grinding against one another.
+They sit on the "Ring of Fire," an arc of volcanoes that encircles much of the Pacific Ocean, including Japan, Russia, North and South America and Indonesia.

 (Image by: neibjr)

-The expertise and professionalism of Filipino dentists has ensured many patients have received treatment beyond their expectations, and many consider having their treatment in a renowned tourist destination the perfect antidote to necessary dental treatment.
-After all, dental care is not something that most people enjoy getting done, so why not enjoy glorious beaches, exotic food, eclectic shopping and a carefree holiday vibe to take the edge off?
+The expertise and professionalism of Filipino dentists, combined with low costs and great leisure tourism opportunities, creates a win-win dental travel experience.
+After all, dental care is not something most people look forward to—why not enjoy glorious beaches, exotic food, eclectic shopping and a carefree holiday vibe to take the edge off?

-With the availability of local but first-class dental laboratories treatment times can sometimes be turned around much quicker than at home—leaving plenty of time to enjoy a vacation with the money saved.
+Convenience.
+With the availability of high-quality in-house dental laboratories, treatment times can sometimes be turned around much quicker than at home—leaving plenty of time to enjoy a vacation with the money you've saved.

-Culturally, although Filipino culture is unique, there are Spanish and American influences which make it seem very familiar – and with nearly everybody speaking English it won't feel a million miles from home, although the prices certainly will!
-The costs on some procedures are nearly as much as 80% less in The Philippines:
+English spoken here.
+Although Filipino culture is unique, its Spanish and American influences make it seem very familiar.
+As nearly everyone speaks English it won't feel a million miles from home, although the prices certainly will!

-Hotel accommodation throughout The Philippines is varied and plentiful.
-From basic backpacker hostels to 5* luxury spa resorts there is something for every taste and every budget.
+Hotel accommodations throughout the Philippines are varied and plentiful.
+From basic backpacker hostels to five-star luxury spa resorts, there is something for every taste and every budget.

-During the low season you will be easily be able to negotiate discounts of between 20 and 40%, but during high season you may have to book well in advance to secure the accommodation you want.
+During the low season you can negotiate discounts as high as 40%.
+During high season you will want to book well in advance to secure the best-priced accommodations

-Some of our clinics offer free hotel pick-ups and may also be able to offer you a discount on your accommodation dependent on the nature of your treatment.
+Some of our clinics offer free hotel pickup and drop-off, and may also be able to offer a discount on your accommodations depending on your treatment.
 Please contact us for further information.

-Throughout the rest of the country you should take sensible precautions to avoid becoming a victim of robbery or street crime.
+In Manila and throughout the country you will be safe if you follow the common sense rules of the road.
+Take sensible precautions to avoid becoming a victim of robbery or street crime.
 Use hotel transfer services or arrange to be met at the airport.
-Only use taxis from reputable companies.
+Use taxis from reputable companies.
 Avoid displaying jewelry or cash and beware of strangers offering food or drinks.

 (Image by: ninjakeg)

-This is why Dental Departures only list quality-checked dentists on our site, whose qualifications and experience have been verified.
-So, at the very least, you can be certain that the Pinoy dentist you choose through Dental Departures is qualified to perform the procedure you require.
+If you choose your dentist with care there is no reason why your treatment in the Philippines won't be up to the standards you receive at home.
+We understand how difficult it is to select an excellent dentist in your own country, let alone a clinic overseas.
+This is why Dental Departures only lists quality-checked dentists on our site, whose qualifications and experience have been verified.
+Thus, you can be certain the Pinoy dentist you choose through Dental Departures is qualified to perform the procedure you require.

-We have also visited our clinics and there are photos and videos for you to look at to give you a feel of the clinic you will be visiting.
-Along with real patient reviews we provide you with the information you need to be able to make your own informed decision on whether a clinic is right for your particular circumstances.
+We have also visited our clinics, and have posted photos and videos on our site to give you a feel of the clinic you select.
+Along with verified patient reviews we provide the information you need to to make your own informed decision on based on your personal preferences and clinical needs.

-As well as dentist training being on a par with your dentist at home, hygiene and safety standards are also subject to international protocols.
-Clinics in The Phillipines have adopted ISO protocols ensuring the safety, reliability and quality of their products and services.
+Hygiene and safety standards are also subject to international protocols.
+Clinics in the Philippines have adopted ISO protocols, further ensuring the safety, reliability and quality of their products and services.

-Cash is accepted by our dental offices but many also accept other methods of payment, including personal and traveler's checks as well as debit and credit cards.
-Please contact your chosen dental office to enquire as to what payment methods they accept.
+Cash is accepted by our dental offices but many accept other methods of payment, including personal and traveler's checks as well as debit and credit cards.
+Please contact your chosen dental office to inquire as to what payment methods they accept.